 In every case, there is a story.
 Think it through.
 Who is this person?
 How did he or she find you, your store, your restaurant, or your website?
 Was it by answering an email, looking at an ad, talking to a friend, or maybe searching in the Yelp app on a mobile device?
 What was the problem they had, and how did your business solve it?

 So the solution has to match the problem, but it should demonstrate what’s different about one company when compared to all its competitors.

-For example, to make a restaurant story based on fine food credible, you need to add in how this restaurant’s owners and team can credibly deliver fine food.
+For example, to make a bike shop story based on selling bikes to families, you need to add in how your shop will be different from the local box store, and evidence that you understand that target market.
 And in the software company example, there must be a sense of this company being qualified to deliver useful content in this topic area.
-That takes us back to the identity component of the IMO framework; but it could also be called simply the secret sauce, or why we’re different, and presumably better.
+That takes us back to the business identity component, but it could also be called simply the secret sauce, or why we’re different and presumably better.